workflowhub-eu/about/developer/how-to-make-a-workflow-ro-crate.md

 ---
 title: How to make a workflow RO-crate?
+redirect_from: /how-to-make-a-workflow-ro-crate/
 ---

-More info about workflow RO-crate specification can be found in our [Workflow-RO-Crate](Workflow-RO-Crate/index.md) section.
+More info about workflow RO-crate specification can be found in our [Workflow-RO-Crate](/Workflow-RO-Crate/) section.

 ### 1. Using the WorkflowHub website

 The most convenient way to make a workflow RO-crate at this moment is by making use of WorkflowHub capabilities.
 The website is able to generate RO-crates based on an uploaded/referenced workflow file and some general metadata that is requested through a form.
-After the workflow is [registered](How-to-register-your-workflow(s)-in-WorkflowHub.md) for more info about this topic) it is possible to download the RO-crate with the download button.
+After the workflow is [registered](/How-to-register-your-workflow(s)-in-WorkflowHub.md) for more info about this topic) it is possible to download the RO-crate with the download button.
 The generated RO-crate, basically a zip file, will contain these elements:

 - **JSONLD file**\
   JSONLD serving machine readable metadata including: